My Three Editing Styles | Raasch Photography

 Highlights lean soft and airy with a whisper of coolness

-Blues read cinematic in the shadows, not electric
+Blues read cinematic in the shadows

-Greens feel elegant, not neon
+Greens feel elegant

-The way I like to describe it: skin pops, the world recedes.
+Skin pops, the world recedes.
 Romantic and editorial yet still grounded in reality.

 Best suited for: